active-logic/xgoap/README.md

 The goal argument (here, `x => x.hasFirewood`) returns a `bool` to indicate whether the goal has been reached.

-Quick and simple Unity integration via [GameAI.cs](Runtime/Unity/GameAI.cs)
+Quick and simple Unity integration via [GameAI.cs](Runtime/Unity/GameAI.cs) - check here for a [quick example](Documentation/BakerUnity.md).

 ## Getting involved